-For the quarter ended December 31, 2017, the provision for income taxes reflects a recovery of \$1.9 million compared to an expense of \$0.9 million for the same period last year.
+For the quarter ended December 31, 2018, the provision for income taxes reflects a recovery of \$0.7 million, compared to a recovery of \$1.9 million in the prior year.

-SEGMENTED FINANCIAL INFORMATION (Continued Operations)
+SEGMENTED FINANCIAL INFORMATION (Continued Operations plus Discontinued Canadian Operations)

-The segmented results below exclude corporate expenses.
+The segmented results below exclude corporate expenses and the impact of change in claims discount rates.